 Have we got the class series for you!

-Kidswrite Intermediate was a class Julie designed years ago to help teens bridge the gap between free-form personal narrative writing and the more disciplined rhetorical thinking required in essay writing.
-This class has been one of our favorite course offerings because its main goal is to help kids discover they have something to say before they try to muscle those thoughts into the confines of format writing.
-It’s a unique class in the realm of writing instruction, and we’ve seen it transform the writing lives of many high school students.
+Brave Writer’s three Essay Prep online classes help teens bridge the gap between free-form personal narrative writing and the more disciplined rhetorical thinking required in essay writing.
+The main goal is to help kids discover they have something to say before they try to muscle those thoughts into the confines of format writing.

 You walk onto the expanse of trimmed green grass as the fans settle into the stands.
 Your lacrosse helmet grips your head as you fasten the chin strap.
 The piercing whistle of the referee calls the team to the field, and you shove two bulky white gloves onto trembling hands.
 A teammate hands you a lacrosse stick and shouts “Let’s go!”
 There’s only one problem.
 You’ve never played lacrosse before in your life.